Welcome back to work, folks.

 2. Relationships are recession-proof.
 Now, more than ever, you need to be tight with customers and the team around you.
 Buy a round of beers for them or go for some food.
 Bond.
 The fact you have widgets to solve customer problems is no longer enough.
 Your customers want people they can turn to.

 3. Your own brand will come into its own.
 Don’t believe me?
 Just check out Mepedia.com – a professional network for Millennials.
 If you thought you were behind on your LinkedIn profile, you’re now even further behind the younger generation, who have built their own social network for careers.
 Why?
 They got sick of going up against people with tons of experience and great CVs.
 They couldn’t win that game, so they built a network that pushes their talents and personalities for the careers they want – not those put on them.

 4. Superusers (corporate entrepreneurs) will rule the day.
 The Middle Management Mafia, stuck in their ways and determined to stop your progress, will continue to be your sworn enemy for some time yet, however.
-If you’re interested in becoming a Superuser, pop over to our LinkedIn Network.
+If you’re interested in becoming a Superuser, email me.

 5. The success of your pipeline will depend directly on the communication of:

 • How well you communicate that you understand a customer’s problem

 • How well you manage the effect of your communication (not just anecdotally)